Edozie-spec/edozie-portfolio-webpage/README.md

 # edozie-portfolio-webpage
-This is professional portfolio website.
+This is a professional portfolio website.